-The Italian Wars (1494-1559) were where the new Spanish unit, the Spanish Tercio (initially called “coronelía”), was shaped by the great war-master Gonzalo Fernandez de Cordoba “El Gran Capitán”.
+The Italian Wars (1494-1559) were the cradle of the future Spanish famous unit, the Tercio.
+Initially called “coronelía”, it was shaped by the great war-master Gonzalo Fernandez de Cordoba “El Gran Capitán”.
 During these years, the power of the mobile fire guns, such as the arquebus and small cannons, became patent and changed the rules of war.
 This is one of my favorites periods of History, along with the following century.
 And taking advantage of some amazing 15mm miniatures I received from Khurasan Miniatures, I wanted to share with you this brief painting guide about how to paint bronze cannons.
 Remember that you also have this another painting guide about how to paint artillery of the Thirty Years War (1618-1648), where I explained how to paint steel cannons.

 The Italian Wars (1494-1559)